Parklets in the Neustadt: Awards for the best mini terraces!

 In the Outer Neustadt of Dresden, the summer of 2025 brought a fresh breeze into the cityscape.
 Small mini terraces, also known as parklets, were installed here for the first time.
 These charming seating areas replace one or two parking spaces on the side of the road and thus invite citizens to linger, which apparently works very well.
 Loud Radio Dresden Each parklet can comfortably accommodate up to a dozen guests and ensures a better quality of life in the district.

-Almost two dozen parklets were set up in the vicinity of the Louisen and Alaunstraße.
-The Outer Neustadt Foundation not only ensured that these small oases are created, but also awarded the best facilities.
-Three parklets have particularly stood out: The Parklet at Martin-Luther-Platz 1 can look forward to a price of 500 euros, which received 250 euros on Alaunstraße 29a, and a mobile parklet that calls for the “traffic turn” was also awarded 250 euros.
-These initiatives are a step in the right direction to increase the quality of stay in the city.
+Almost two dozen parklets were set up in the area around Louisenstrasse and Alaunstrasse.
+The Outer Neustadt Foundation not only ensured that these small oases were created, but also awarded prizes to the best facilities.
+Three parklets particularly stood out: the parklet at Martin-Luther-Platz 1 was awarded a prize of 500 euros, the one at Alaunstrasse 29a received 250 euros, and a mobile parklet that calls for a “transport transition” was also awarded 250 euros.
+These initiatives are a step in the right direction to increase the quality of life in the city.

 Where are the parklets headed?

 But that's not all!
 The city administration is planning a further step in transport policy for 2026.
-A traffic attempt on Louisenstrasse is intended to show how car parking areas can be used differently at times in order to get closer to the scenario of a downtown life worth living.
+A traffic trial on Louisenstrasse is intended to show how car parking spaces can be used differently at times in order to get closer to the scenario of a livable city center.

-The introduction of Parklets is just one of many reactions to the challenges of recent years.
-The Covid 19 pandemic has accelerated the trend towards redesigning public spaces enormously.
-A current study by the Fraunhofer initiative Morgenstadt, which deals with the inner city situation as part of the "#elasticity" research series, shows that a whopping 72 percent of the citizens want extensive changes in the city centers.
+The introduction of parklets is just one of many responses to the challenges of recent years.
+The COVID-19 pandemic has enormously accelerated the trend towards redesigning public spaces.
+A current study by the Fraunhofer Morgenstadt Initiative, which deals with the inner city situation as part of the “#ELASTICITY” research series, shows that a whopping 72 percent of citizens want comprehensive changes in the inner cities.
 The study states that city centers are not only places for leisure activities and commerce, but must also offer space for social exchange and political discourse.

 The future of inner city development is presented as a mix of living, retail, mobility and leisure.
 There is a need to think different city segments together in order to create a vital, multifunctional city center that is both socially and ecologically sustainable.
 These approaches not only promote the attractiveness of the city, but also the general well-being of its residents.